reactioncommerce/federated-gateway/docs/quick-start.md

 docker-compose up
 ```

-The Federated Gateway will be running at `http://localhost:2000`.

 [Back to Top][top]

 ## Endpoints

-TODO: add endpoint URL
+The Federated Gateway can be reached at `http://localhost:2000`.

 [Back to Top][top]